la2050/archive/_projects/2016/co-lab-co-llaboration-resident-driven-co-created-social-change.md

   county to be effective change agents.
 By placing Angelenos at the center of the solution design process, Co/Lab’s  approach will make LA a premier place to connect & live.
-project_image_2: 5174397094741-team88.jpg
-empty_column_1: ''
 organization_name: South Bay Center for Counseling (SBCC)
 organization_website: www.sbccthrivela.org
-organization_name_2: South Bay Center for Counseling (SBCC)
-organization_activity: >-
-  By harnessing the power of the existing gifts and talents of the local community, we are changing lives by building stronger communities from the inside out.
-ein: ''

 ---